avaneev/biteopt/README.md

 96%.
 For 3-9 dimensional problems the success rate is 60%.
 In overall, these results place the strategy on 6th place among 23 different strategies.
 On more that 9 dimensions the results of the strategy are currently quite
-poor: this strategy requires much more than 2500 interations to converge on the solution.
+poor: this strategy requires much more than 2500 iterations to converge on the solution.

 It is usually necessary to run the optimization process several times with